pchalamet/pchalamet.github.io/content/posts/fsharp nullable.md

 string (?name) = "toto";
 ```

 F# is type oriented - this does make sense nullability is baked at type declaration level and not at binding level.
 I think this sucks a little bit despite this can be seen as a value as well.
 Looks like reason is F# designers are trying to bring syntax closer to [RFC 1092](https://github.com/fsharp/fslang-design/blob/main/RFCs/FS-1092-anonymous-type-tagged-unions.md) - but hell yeah, I feel it's weird to mix storage and type definition (I've always the feeling nullable is an access problem, not a type declaration one).
-Moreover, this definitively confusing with distriminated union declarations.
+Moreover, this is definitively confusing with distriminated union declarations.
 I would have probably gone for anonymous nullable type only (with `<type>?` syntax - and less verbose as well).
 Time for eyes to adjust probably, but you have my point of view.

 ### Test drive
 I have a bunch of projects where NRT would be interesting: